KaiyaFox/inktail/README.md

 ### Creator Profiles
-InkTail focuses on artists and creators.
+InkTail focuses on creators.
 So the Creator Profiles should be elegently designed and easy to navigate.
 For the MVP we will only be looking to have these features and options:

 - Commission Status Indicator: Allow creator to set a public status on commission availability.
 Commission Closed | Commissions Open
 - Profile picture: Basic upload of a PFP.